ins1x/samp-essentials/README.md

 ### CLEO:
 - [CLEO 4](http://cleo.li/download.html) - is a hugely popular extensible library plugin which brings new possibilities in scripting for the game Grand Theft Auto: San Andreas by Rockstar Games, allowing the use of thousands of unique mods which change or expand the gameplay.
 - [CLEO +](https://www.mixmods.com.br/2023/10/cleoplus/) - a CLEO 4 plugin by Junior_Djjr adding about 300 new opcodes
-- [SAMPFUNCS](https://www.blast.hk/threads/17/) - is an add-on to the CLEO 4 library, globally expanding the capabilities of scriptwriters.
+- [SAMPFUNCS 5.4](https://www.blast.hk/threads/17/) - is an add-on to the CLEO 4 library, globally expanding the capabilities of scriptwriters.

 > See the https://cleo.li/plugins for some of the available [CLEO plugins](https://cleo.li/download.html#plugins).